 Promoting high quality professional learning and teacher leadership means promoting a more informed conversation about the challenges teachers face in pursuing excellence.
 Too often, the complex issues involved become oversimplified, and teachers, who are the single most important in school factor in student learning, go unheard.
 Yet giving teachers greater voice is essential to empowering them as leaders.
-That’s why the Arizona K12 Center worked so hard to tell the story of the Mitchell 20.
+That’s why the Arizona K12 Center worked hard to tell the story of the Mitchell 20.

 Mitchell 20 follows the joys and hardships these teachers experienced on their National Board journey.
 Mitchell20 is an authentic story of teaching in America and while it is a story about 20 teachers in one school in Arizona, we believe it is the story of teachers everywhere.